-In addition, there is an increasing use of induced ketosis or BHB ingestion in the treatment of other illnesses other than epilepsy encouraged by several factors including data from large prospective cohort studies suggesting that moderate or high carbohydrate intake is associated with significantly higher rates of mortality compared to diets low on carbohydrate content over an 8 year period (Dehghan et al., 2017).
-Such an increase in use has produced a large volume of efficacy and safety data following long-term administration in illnesses and conditions such as type 2 diabetes, metabolic syndrome and obesity (Gupta et al., 2017).
-This is of particular importance when considering the long-term use of a KD or BHB supplementation in neuroprogressive disorders as these abnormalities are present in such patients at significantly higher levels than age sex matched population norms reviewed in (Morris et al., 2019c).
-Hence, reviewing the efficacy and safety evidence available from the long-term induction of ketosis and or ketonemia in metabolic disorders and, indeed, epilepsy, before coming to a view on the relative risks and benefits of each approach will be the second objective of this paper.
+In addition, there is an increasing use of induced ketosis or BHB ingestion in the treatment of other illnesses other than epilepsy encouraged by several factors, including data from large prospective cohort studies suggesting that moderate or high carbohydrate intake is associated with significantly higher rates of mortality compared with diets low in carbohydrate content over an 8-year period (Dehghan et al., 2017).
+Such an increase in use has produced a large volume of efficacy and safety data following long-term administration in illnesses and conditions such as type 2 diabetes, metabolic syndrome, and obesity (Gupta et al., 2017).
+This is of particular importance when considering the long-term use of a KD or BHB supplementation in neuroprogressive disorders as these abnormalities are present in such patients at significantly higher levels than age- and sexmatched population norms (for review, see Morris et al., 2019c).
+Hence, reviewing the efficacy and safety evidence available from the long-term induction of ketosis and/or ketonemia in metabolic disorders and, indeed, epilepsy before arriving at a projection of the relative risks and benefits of each approach will be the second objective of this paper.

-2. Role of BHB in free radical scavenging
+Role of BHB in Free Radical Scavenging